What should I watch for?

 pinpoint red spots on the skin

 ulcers, sores, or white spots in the mouth

 fainting or loss of consciousness

 fast or irregular breathing

 loss of appetite

-swelling of the face, fingers, or lower legs
+swelling of the eyes, eyelids, face, fingers, or lower legs

 Some side effects may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them: